 In Grand Lake Villa, 1.77 Hospitalizations per 1,000 resident days

 This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
 Avoiding hospitalizations is important to preserving the physical health of nursing home patients.

 In Grand Lake Villa, 14.93 Percentage of Residents Rehospitalized

 This metric measures the number of rehospitalizations per thousand days of short-term care.
 Avoiding the hospital during rehabilitation is important to restoring the physical abilities of residents.

 Short-term Care: ER Visits

-This is a measure of the number of emergency room visits per 1,000 days of short-term patient care.
-Staying out of the emergency room is one way to gauge the well-being of patients during rehabilitation.
+This indicates the number of emergency room visits per 1,000 days of short-term care.
+There is a correlation between keeping patients out of the emergency room and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of independence with activities of daily living usually correlates with superior rehabilitation services.
+This tells you the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of autonomy with ADL's often correlates with successful rehabilitation.